 Altum reported moderate core profitability levels throughout the past four years, thereby meeting its obligation under the law to remain profitable over the long term and preserving the capital invested by the state (a positive return on equity is, therefore, incorporated into the business strategy).
-However, because of its public mandate and lack of profit maximisation incentives, we expect internal capital generation to be constrained, while the credit impairments, which have increased during 2022 and are expected to further increase in 2023, will add additional pressure on bottom-line profitability.
+However, because of its public mandate and lack of profit maximisation incentives, we expect internal capital generation to be constrained, while the credit impairments, which increased in 2022 and are expected to further increase in 2023 despite a benign first quarter, will add additional pressure on bottom-line profitability.

-Altum's top-line revenue mostly consists of net interest income, which remained stable, increasing 0.3% during 9M 2022 compared with 9M 2021.
-Non-interest income increased by 102% in 9M 2022 driven by a 70% increase in other income which related to a €1 million of profit realization from the first generation venture capital fund.
-During the first nine months of 2022, credit-related provisions increased by €4 million compared to 9M 2021, as a result of an increase in impairment losses (excluding reversals) to €9.9 million due to the uncertainty in the operating environment and the economic disruption, and despite a net reversal of €7.1 million.
+Altum's top-line revenue mostly consists of net interest income, which increased slightly by 1.5% during 2022 compared to 2021.
+Noninterest income increased by 38% in 2022 driven by a 70% increase in other income which related to a \leq 1 million of profit realization from the first generation venture capital fund.
+During 2022, credit-related provisions increased by \leq 4 million compared to 2021, as a result of an increase in impairment losses (excluding reversals) to \leq 8.8 million due to the uncertainty in the operating environment and the economic disruption.
+Net reversals amounted to \leq 6.1 million.